 The Smith Campus Center is a radical re-appraisal of the ten-storey Holyoke Center, designed by Josep Lluis Sert in the 1950’s.
 It is part of a wider ongoing University ‘Common Spaces’ initiative, designed to ensure its physical spaces foster the campus’s intellectual, cultural and social experience and support the wider community.

-The project reconfigures the ground floor, first floor and the top floor - reinterpretting the logic of Sert’s architecture in a series of additions to and removals from the existing fabric to create a family of new internal spaces interspersed with a captured internal and external landscape.
+The project reconfigures the first, second and tenth floors, reinterpreting the history and logic of Sert’s architecture in a series of additions to and removals from the existing fabric, to create a family of new internal spaces, interspersed with a captured internal and external landscape.